 Blake was feeling something she’d never truly known before.
 Guilt.
 Had she driven Toby to pursue ridiculous dreams to better himself in her cold eyes?
 Had that blankness left him unsatisfied?
 Was their daughter not enough to fill both their hearts?

 They made their way along the shore line, navigating sandy inlets, rock pools and scrambling around cliff edges.
 Jack surmised this being the safest route back to the village incognito in the slim chance of escaping back on his boat.
 No one else in the party had any better suggestions.

-As they clambered, slipped and scraped along the rugged island coast Neri held Madison’s hand, not her mother’s, while Blake reflected on her own path.
-Blake was glad of the warmth the Ni-Van girl exuded, an honest love of life, strength from gentleness, an honest care for the well-being of others, especially her daughter.
+As they clambered, slipped and scraped along the rugged island coast Madison held Neri’s hand, rather her mother’s, while Blake reflected on her own path alone.
+She was glad of the warmth the Ni-Van girl exuded, an honest love of life, strength from gentleness, a genuine care for the well-being of others, especially her daughter.

 They had drifted, caroused, sniggered and sneered their way around the globe, caring little for the friendship of others, rarely repaying debt without shame.
 Was that a good life?
 Was Toby’s demise a just display of karma for the various misdeeds that had brought them here?

-A feeling of truly belonging in the world had only appeared for Blake with the birth of Madison.
+A true feeling of belonging in the world had only appeared for Blake with the birth of Madison.
 For once she felt almost whole, knowing that she’d created someone wonderful, giving something to the world rather than stealing from another.
-This was hers, this was theirs.
+This was hers, she was theirs.
 But had Toby felt the same way?